Surgical techniques for pilonidal sinus - a straightforward guide

 * SPA = spinal anaesthesia, spinal cord anaesthesia, ITN = intubation anaesthesia, general anaesthesia, LA = local anaesthesia, local anaesthetic.

-Table: Overview of the most common surgical techniques for Pilonidal Sinus
+Table: Overview of the most common techniques used in Pilonidal Sinus surgery.

 This assessment is based on my personal experience with the patients presented in our practice.
 It is subject to a selection effect and a certain subjectivity.
 Conventionally operated patients will only seek a second opinion if there are problems in the course of wound healing or if a relapse occurs, and are thus disproportionately represented in our collective.